jeremiedecock/snippets/kubernetes/5.2_lets_encrypt/README.md

 3. Watch cert-manager obtain the certificate (takes a minute or two):

 ```
-kubectl get certificate -n hello -w
+kubectl get certificate -n my-namespace -w
 ```

-When `READY` becomes `True`, the certificate is in the `hello-tls` Secret and `https://<your-domain>/` works... with a browser warning: the Gateway is annotated with the `letsencrypt-staging` issuer, which delivers untrusted test certificates.
+When `READY` becomes `True`, the certificate is in the `my-tls` Secret and `https://<your-domain>/` works... with a browser warning: the Gateway is annotated with the `letsencrypt-staging` issuer, which delivers untrusted test certificates.
 Always start with staging: the real server has strict